-Australia funds clean drinking water and sanitation facility in Punjab - Pakistan Today — Nigeria Today
+Australian HC opens drinking water facility in Bullay Bala - Daily Times — Nigeria Today

 |

-Australia funds clean drinking water and sanitation facility in Punjab
+Australian HC opens drinking water facility in Bullay Bala

-ISLAMABAD: Australian High Commissioner to Pakistan Margaret Adamson Tuesday opened a facility in Bullay Bala area of Punjab that would provide the community with clean drinking water and improved sanitation services.
-According to details, clean …
+ISLAMABAD: Australian High Commissioner to Pakistan Margaret Adamson, on Tuesday, opened a facility in Bullay Bala, Punjab which would provide the community with clean drinking water and improved sanitation services.
+The clean drinking water supply …

 FG to consider legislation against open defecation – Minister